 A more urgent approach is required with students whose work, communications, or direct interactions with you suggest that they may be struggling with ideas or behaviors related to self-harm.
-Please contact the Counseling Center staff for a consultation and allow us to assist you in intervening.
+Please contact the Counseling Center staff for a consultation and allow us to assist with interventions.

-Students whose observed aggressive behavior, destruction of property, or threats are concerning for the safety of yourself or others in the community should be the subject of urgent intervention.
-Depending on the severity of the behavior, you are encouraged to contact the UPD for immediate intervention.
+Urgent intervention should be pursued for students whose observed aggressive behavior, destruction of property, or threats are concerning for the safety of yourself or others in our community.
+For behavior in progress contact the UPD for immediate intervention.
 If the behavior is not in progress, please contact the Office of Community Standards for consultation or to create an Incident Report for urgent follow up.

-Immediate intervention by the University Police is required for students that you observe, or you suspect may be, engaged in acts of violence, or report to you that they are currently engaged in acts of violence towards themselves or others.
+Immediate intervention by the University Police Department is required for students that you observe, or you suspect may be, engaged in acts of violence, including self-harm, or report to you that they are currently engaged in acts of violence towards themselves or others.

 Call UPD at (914)251–6911.

 Faculty and staff members do not participate in the privilege of confidentiality.
 Employees must report potential Title IX violations to the Title IX Coordinator for investigation.
-Students often do not realize this fact.
+Students often do not realize this fact or the consequences.

 Should a student begin to disclose a Title IX violation (sexual assault, harassment, domestic or relationship violence, stalking) to you, please gently interrupt them and share your status.